maxcelant/vault/javascript/immediately invoked function expression.md

 console.log(userId()) // 2
 ```

-Check out [[transpilation of classes]] to learn more on the subject.
+Check out [[Transpilation of Classes]] to learn more on the subject.